LMHT/LMHT.github.io/README.md

 # LMHT - HTML: Lenguaje de Marca de Hipertexto - Hyper Text Markup Language

 Welcome to [LMHT].
 This is an open source code repository to help Spanish speakers translate and understand HTML tags.
 LMHT was originally started as a [YWebCA] project by Team Open Brace in the Summer of 2015.
-[Adorable] and other contributors are working towards expanding this project into an valuable learning tool for bilingual programmers.
+[Adorable] and other contributors are working towards expanding this project into a valuable learning tool for bilingual programmers.

 [LMHT]: http://lmht.github.io/
 [YWebCA]: http://ywebca.org/